Floydlang/floyd/docs/floyd_speak.md

 # DICTIONARY DATA TYPE

-A collection that maps a key to a value.
+A collection of values where you identify the elemts using string keys.
 It is not sorted.
-Like a C++ map.
+In C++ you would use a std::map.

 You make a new dictionary and specify its elements like this: